 Hair loss is permanent due to the inflammation which destroys the hair follicles and leaves scar tissue.

-This is a relatively new condition that was firstly described this sounds odd.
-Identified or discovered would sound better here in 1994.
+This is a relatively new condition that was firstly identified in 1994.

 It affects women more than men and refers. to a receding of the hairline and sometimes loss of eyebrows.
 In some cases there is hair. loss in other parts of the body.